valleyofdoom/PC-Tuning/README.md

 - Optionally set the option in the communications tab to ``Do nothing`` to prevent automatic adjustment of audio levels between audio sources as this is an annoyance for the majority of users ([1](https://multimedia.easeus.com/ai-article/windows-audio-ducking.html), [2](https://superuser.com/questions/1147371/how-can-i-disable-automatic-windows-7-8-10-audio-ducking))

-- Minimize the size of the audio buffer with [REAL](https://github.com/miniant-git/REAL)/[LowAudioLatency](https://github.com/spddl/LowAudioLatency) or on your DAC ([1](https://www.youtube.com/watch?v=JTuZvRF-OgE&t=464s)).
+- Minimize the size of the audio buffer with [LowAudioLatency](https://github.com/spddl/LowAudioLatency) or on your DAC ([1](https://www.youtube.com/watch?v=JTuZvRF-OgE&t=464s)).
 Beware of audio dropouts due to the CPU not being able to keep up under load

-  - Be warned regarding CPUs being reserved or underutilized with the usage of the mentioned programs ([1](https://github.com/miniant-git/REAL/issues/9))

 ## 11.33.
 Device Manager